OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 sq*SCCSVersion.h files anytime you commit or merge.
 If you know your way around Git, you will know when to manually run this file again.
 If you do not know your way around, please refrain from copy and pasting random snippets you found on StackOverflow to "fix" an issue you have.
-Stick with the well known `add, commit, push, pull, checkout, revert` tools in your workflow.
+Stick with the well-known `add, commit, push, pull, checkout, revert` tools in your workflow.

 ### Using GUI clients